 So maybe you’ve done work on your teeth already.
 You’ve had cavities, but you’ve done your due diligence in getting them taken care of and filled.
 Your jaw still hurts.
 What causes tooth pain in this situation?

 Unfortunately, sometimes fillings can get damaged or fall out of place.
 There are many ways that this can happen.
-You must make an appointment with your dentist as soon as you notice that something is amiss, so repair is possible.
+You must make an appointment with your dentist as soon as you notice something is amiss so repair is possible.

 3. Tooth Decay

-If your teeth aren’t correctly taken care of (or sometimes even if you just have lousy tooth genetics), you can end up with tooth decay.
+If your teeth aren’t correctly taken care of (or sometimes even if you have lousy tooth genetics), you can end up with tooth decay.
 Black teeth around decayed gums are a massive sign that you are dealing with tooth decay, but it doesn’t have to be that visible for you to suffer from tooth decay.

-You and your dentist will need to decide between a root canal vs extraction.
-Factors of the decision depend on your specific situation and whether or not the can save the tooth.
+You and your dentist must decide between a root canal and extraction.
+Factors of the decision depend on your specific situation and whether or not they can save the tooth.